-There is special provision for persons who (Probates (Re-Sealing) Law):
+There is special provision (Probates (Re-Sealing) Law) for persons who both:

-- Die in the UK or in any British Dominion or Commonwealth country; and - At the time of death, had property in Cyprus.
+- Die in the UK or in any British Dominion or Commonwealth - At the time of death, had property in Cyprus.

-If probate is granted by a relevant court of a Commonwealth country it may be resealed in Cyprus and the Cyprus court does not enquire further into the validity of the underlying will, and appoints an administrator to administer the estate in Cyprus.
+If probate is granted by a relevant court of a Commonwealth country, it may be re-sealed in Cyprus and the Cyprus court does not enquire further into the validity of the underlying will, and appoints an administrator to administer the estate in Cyprus.

 The intended administrator must accompany his application to the court with copies of: